 This course will provide students with a comprehensive understanding of food and the processes of preparing food for human consumption.
 Included will be a survey of food itself: origins and history, categorization, selection, purchasing, and preservation.
 There is a special emphasis on the processing and fabricating of food and the specific processes of cooking.
 In the lab the student will apply the principles of cooking and food preparation that they learn in the lecture.
 The focus will be on the development of the rudimentary skills in food preparation and cooking that form the base for all further culinary classes and for ultimate success in the industry.
-Transfers to CSU

-ADVISORY: CUL 101 or equivalent.
 C-ID: HOSP 160